ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-dmarc-failure-reporting.md

 #  Examples {#examples}

-This section will present some examples related to the use of DMARC reporting functions.
+This section presents some examples related to the use of DMARC reporting functions.

 ##  Entire Domain, Monitoring Only, Per-Message Reports {#entire-domain-monitoring-only-per-message-reports}